gwongwen/stm32wle5_rtos_meas/README.md

-# Code for 6sens Omnitilt Project : measurement of battery life
+# Code for Sastress Project : measurement of battery life

 ## Overview
 This code allows us to evaluate the battery life.
 The characteristics of the test are as follows: